-It is important that marine binoculars are not only waterproof but also stable when you are out on the water with high waves.
-The Fujinon Mariner 7×50 WPC-XL have both of these features covered.
+It is important that marine binoculars are not only waterproof but also stable when you are out in high seas.
+The Fujinon Mariner 7×50 WPC-XL binoculars have both of these features covered.
 They are 100% waterproof and even float in water when used with the included floating neck strap.
-They are also Nitrogen-purged fog proofed, comfortable to hold and use and highly durable.
+They are also nitrogen-purged, fog-proofed, comfortable to use and highly durable.

 The Fujinon 7×50 WPC-XL marine binoculars have a digital compass, for day and night use, visible through the eyepiece.
 The compass is universal so works in both Southerns and Northern Hemisphere.
 If you don’t need the compass you can save around $50 and choose the Fujinon 7×50 WP-XL Mariner.
 These are exactly the same binoculars excluding the compass on top.

-The Fujinon 7×50 WPC-XL Mariner are our top-pick marine binoculars as well as our best selling waterproof model.
-They are currently discounted to $365 which is a bargain for what you get with them.
+The Fujinon 7×50 WPC-XL Mariner are our top-pick marine binoculars as well as our best-selling waterproof model.
+They are currently priced at $365, which is a bargain for what you get with them.

 Bushnell 7×50 H2O Binoculars